Campaign of the Month: October 2017

 True night-folk (e.g., vampires, mages, werewolves) cannot take psychic powers.
 Psychics who are Embraced, Awakened, etc. may convert their powers into analogous ones (e.g., a psychic with Telepathy might develop the Auspex Devotion for Read Thoughts), or simply may lose them altogether.

-Costs: Most psychic powers cost Willpower to use.
-A psychic who runs out of Willpower can accrue a Stain or accept the Injured Condition to continue to use their powers as they push their body or soul to its limits.
+Costs: Most psychic powers cost Story Points to use.
+A psychic who runs out of Story Points can accrue a Stain or accept the Injured Condition to continue to use their powers as they push their body or soul to its limits.

 Effect: Supernatural deception doesn’t work on you.
 You see through the lies.
 When faced with a supernatural power that would deceive your senses, you can roll double your dots in this Merit on a Clash of Wills not to be affected by the power.